Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Introduction

-We note that when we began this project, we assumed a lower surface gravity for the planet.
-This came about because the initial mass and radius estimates of LHS 1140b gave a bulk density consistent a composition of more than $50$\% iron, which is implausible and in stark defiance of conventional planetary formation scenarios \citep{Zeng2016,Dittmann2017a}.
+We note that when we began this project we assumed a lower surface gravity for the planet.
+This came about because the initial mass and radius estimates of LHS 1140b gave a bulk density consistent with a composition of more than $50$\% iron, which is implausible and in stark defiance of conventional planetary formation scenarios \citep{Zeng2016,Dittmann2017a}.
 As such, it seemed likely that the mass of LHS 1140b would be refined and lowered in a subsequent season of radial velocity measurements (Figure 2 of \citet{Morley2017} provides an illustration of this thinking).
-Once additional measurements were made, the surface gravity of LHS 1140b decreased, but not by as much as we had predicted.
+At the start of this project we adopted values for the stellar distance and planet radius from \citet{Dittmann2017a}.
+In predicting the atmospheric signal we assumed a terrestrial core-mass fraction, which implied a surface gravity of 17.5 m/s$^2$.
+With Gaia DR2 it became apparent that the initial measured mass of LHS 1140b was actually correct, and it was the initial radius measurement that was wrong.
+The revised parameters imply a terrestrial composition and yield a surface gravity of 23.7 m/s$^2$.
+While many parallaxes of nearby stars were refined by the Gaia mission, LHS 1140 was a particularly pathological case owing to how sparse its field is.
+For a relatively bright star like LHS 1140, pre-Gaia parallaxes are generally reliable, but if there are too few additional stars in the observing field against which to compare the position, the derived distance is unreliable.

 Despite the difficulty involved in detecting the atmosphere of LHS 1140b, it is one of the few terrestrial planets orbiting a nearby M star for which liquid water could potentially exist on the planet surface.
 However, equilibrium temperature is not the sole determinant for habitability.
-M stars like LHS 1140 spend more time in the pre-main sequence phase than G stars like the Sun before settling onto the main sequence branch \citep{Baraffe2002,Baraffe2015}.
-This means that M stars have longer periods of high energy activity which can strip the atmospheres of the planets orbiting them \citep{Luger2015}.
+M stars like LHS 1140 spend more time in the pre-main-sequence phase than G stars like the Sun before settling onto the main-sequence branch \citep{Baraffe2002,Baraffe2015}.
+This means that M stars have longer periods of high-energy activity that can strip the atmospheres of the planets orbiting them \citep{Luger2015}.
 However, some high-energy flux, particularly in the near-ultraviolet (NUV), may be necessary to jump-start life \citep{Ranjan2017}.